Working with the healthcare community to strengthen interprofessional collaborative relationships and improving health of the public.

 Goals of funding are to provide a high quality experience for BSN students, including enhancement of the classroom environment, enrichment through community and service learning, and recruitment and retention through scholarship support as needed.

 The University of West Florida has announced the formation of the Usha Kundu, MD College of Health.
-The former College of Science, Engineering and Health will be divided into two separate colleges, the College of Science and Engineering and the Usha Kundu, MD College of Health.
-The Usha Kundu, MD College of Health will be led by inaugural dean Dr. Ermalynn Kiehl.
+The former College of Science, Engineering and Health was divided into two separate colleges, the Hal Marcus College of Science and Engineering and the Usha Kundu, MD College of Health.
+The Usha Kundu, MD College of Health is led by dean Dr. Ermalynn Kiehl.

 The UWF Usha Kundu, MD College of Health programs include:

-The Usha Kundu, MD College of Health also coordinates UWF’s doctoral partnerships with the University of Florida in nursing practice and with the University of South Florida in physical therapy.
+The Usha Kundu, MD College of Health also coordinates UWF’s doctoral partnerships with the University of Florida in nursing practice, with the University of South Florida in physical therapy, and with the Florida State School of Medicine on physicians assistant.